bonomani/dns_fping/README.md

 Prerequisit:
 - fping

-Test "fping": it should be working and be your path: correct it or modify the path in the awk script!
+Test "fping": it should be working and be in your path: correct it or modify the path in the awk script!

 Installation:
 - Copy "dns_fping" into /usr/local/sbin/dns_fping